nikhilsearch/programmatic-seo-builder/README.md

 4. Commit: `git commit -m "Describe your feature"`.
 5. Push: `git push origin feature/your-feature`.
 6. Open a Pull Request describing your updates.

-Follow existing style and keep changes modular.

-## License

-This project is licensed under the [MIT License](LICENSE).

 Built using Google Apps Script and the Gemini AI API.
 Inspired by the need to scale SEO ideation without losing structure or speed.